Klankers/2025_Python_185755/README.md

 The last installation thing will be the linter, `flake8`.
 It's good for code consistency.
 See pep8.org for information about the style guide. **Points will be subtracted if the code does not pass the flake8 linter.** Execute the linter from the command line by using `flake8 HW1.py` - if it passes, no warnings will be printed out.

-It looks like the course uses REPL for development, or at least, the professor does.
+It looks like the course uses REPL for development, or at least, the professor does. **Reminder:** This is just the Python shell that comes installed.
 However, she just requires some sort of Python shell. `ipython` or Jupyter notebooks work.

 Key takeaways and major topics from *the course introduction*:
 * Emphasis on "Pythonic" computer science abstractions